 Resilient companies allocate budgets toward tech support and SRE functions to optimize their IT systems.

-• Tech support specialists receive constant customer feedback, identify issues of different complexity, and escalate critical requests to SREs and developers.
+- Tech Support Specialists receive constant customer feedback, identify issues of different complexity, and escalate critical requests to SRE Engineers and Software Developers.

 IT Operations Knowledge Management